apex/up/docs/07-guides.md

 }).listen(PORT)
 ```

-Next you should give your application a name and start configuring.
-The `profile` name should correspond with the name in `~/.aws/credentials` so that Up knows which AWS account to deploy to, and which credentials to use.
+Next, you should give your application a name and start configuring.
+The `profile` name should correspond to the name in `~/.aws/credentials` so that Up knows which AWS account to deploy to, and which credentials to use.

 ```json
 {